CppTrim/CppTrimProposal/README.md

 ## Getting Involved

-The usual GitHub approach is (faily obviously?) the way to go.
+The usual GitHub approach is (fairly obviously?) the way to go.
 Clone this repository within GitHub and then from there clone to your local machine.
 However a little more is needed.
 You may want to install Python 3 and [SCons](http://scons.org/) 3 for builds, though there is a Make set up.
 However a little more is needed…